Why Does Your Duvet Move Around Inside The cover?

 Time to stop your duvet from slipping inside the cover!

-So, you should measure the corner sides of your duvet as you want the shoelace to do diagonally, (sew it in a 45 - degree angle).
+So, you should measure the corner sides of your duvet as you wish the shoelace to do diagonally (sew it at a 45 - degree angle).
 You can check the image below for reference.
 Sew the lace on all four corners of your duvet.

-Commercial Duvet grips and clips:
+What are Commercial Duvet Grips and Clips?

-Most but not all Down Under Bedding Brand duvet & comforters have built-in corner ties, to attach to the four corners of your duvet cover to help end the nightmare.
+Most but not all Down Under Bedding Brand Duvet & Comforters have built-in corner ties to attach to the four corners of your duvet cover to help end the nightmare.

 Yes, we also carry matching duvet covers with corner tie tabs, so you don't have to sew them.